near/docs/docs/5.api/rpc/providers.md

 ---
 id: providers
 title: RPC Providers
-sidebar_label: 💡 RPC Providers
 ---

 There are multiple RPC providers from which you can choose from.
 These providers will work as intermediaries to help you interact with the NEAR network.
-Each provider is geolocated in different places, and offer different levels of latency.
-We recommend you to use the official one, but you could potentially pick a few different ones for redundancy and balancing.
+Depending on where the provider is located you'll experience different levels of latency.
+You can potentially use multiple providers for redundancy and balancing.

 | Endpoint Root                           | Provider   | Documentation                                                       |
 | --------------------------------------- | ---------- | ------------------------------------------------------------------- |